dexuby/easy-config/README.md

 final ConfigurationResolver configurationResolver = new ConfigurationResolver(easyReflect);
 configurationResolver.resolveAndLoad();
 ```
 All configurations will get auto resolved and loaded in the target package and all subpackages that are not ignored.
-In order to reload all configuration simply re-use the same `ConfigurationResolver` instance and call `#resolveAndLoad` again.
+In order to reload all configurations simply re-use the same `ConfigurationResolver` instance and call `#resolveAndLoad` again.

 ## How to implement a (de)serializer:
 ```java